 I happen to be taking this class with my daughter, who has asthma.
 She is on the bike on the other side of me.
 I am increasingly afraid that the scent is going to reach her.
 If it does, it will be all over for her.
 She is very sensitive to perfume.
 If this perfume reaches her, as it has reached me, she will start to wheeze, cough and have difficulty breathing.
 In no time, she’ll be in search of her inhaler, which is all the way upstairs in her locker.
 But I don’t want to bring Smelly Woman to my daughter’s attention and plant a seed of worry.
 She is churning away on her bike and totally consumed in the workout.
 So I suffer in silence and watch her for signs of distress.
 Thankfully, they never come.
 Somehow, she escapes the perfume invasion and has an enjoyable workout, unlike her mother.

-The situation in London really highlights the worldwide mess we’ve made for ourselves.
 At a time when American’s push to be more active and less sedentary—to get out and get into shape—many of us who live in polluted cities find ourselves at greater risk of respiratory distress when we exercise.
 It’s a sad and unfortunate irony.
 We are forced to weigh the benefits and costs of outdoor exercise to our overall health.

 On my way to the gym today, the freeway marquee shows an ozone warning – today is a Yellow day in Houston—moderately unhealthy.
 The logical conclusion is to exercise indoors—my spinning class.
 But then, there’s Smelly Woman polluting my indoor air (see a full discussion of indoor air pollution HERE and HERE).
 I call my daughter, who is meeting me, and remind her to bring her inhaler to class.